nikolai-kummer/nikolai-kummer.github.io/_posts/2024-12-10-bootstrap-sampler.md

 - Then you repeat this process say 10,000 times and calculate the mean each time
 - You now have a distribution of means that you can use to estimate the variability of the mean and a confidence interval around it.

-This sounds like it shouldn't work and that is why it was called the method was called bootstrap resampling because it was like pulling yourself up by your bootstraps (which is impossible).
-But it does work and it is a powerful tool in the data scientist's toolkit.
+This sounds like it shouldn't work and that is why it was called the method was called bootstrap resampling because it was like pulling yourself up by your bootstraps implying self-sufficiency.
+Pulling oneself up by your bootstraps is not physically possible, but the boostrap method has been shown to work and is a powerful tool in the data scientist's toolkit.

 ### Process Change Example